sergiobonfiglio/tomasql/example-app/README.md

 - **Join Operations** - Relationship handling
 - **Function Support** - Built-in SQL functions

-## Integration with GoQL Library
+## Integration with TomaSQL Library

-This test application shows the recommended pattern for using GoQL:
+This test application shows the recommended pattern for using TomaSQL:

 1. Define your database schema in SQL
 2. Generate type-safe table definitions